 If probiotics do appeal, the best probiotics to try are rhamnosus GG and Bifidobacterium breve M-16V.
-At present the latter is added into a specialist amino acid infant formula.
-If you source this separately, do check that the product is suitable on a milk free diet.
+At present, the latter is added into a specialist amino acid infant formula.
+If you source this separately, do check that the product is suitable for a milk-free diet.

 Probiotics for babies

 One of the suggested health benefits of probiotics is in the management of infant colic.
 Excessive infant crying is common but can be distressing for parents especially if it persists for over 3 hours daily.